SpaceK33z/dotfiles/README.md

 Everything is configured and tweaked within `~/.dotfiles`.

 `dot` is a simple script that installs some dependencies and sets sane defaults.
-It works for OS X and Debian.
-If the system is not running OS X or Debian, it will simply skip this script.
+It works for macOS and Debian.
+If the system is not running macOS or Debian, it will simply skip this script.
 Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.